What can students expect from the dissertation module?

 On completion of the module, students will be able to:

-- Demonstrate advanced skills in formulating a research problem and developing an appropriate research design in order to operationalise the research
+- Demonstrate advanced skills in formulating a research problem and develop an appropriate research design in order to operationalise the research

 - Gain practical experience in using sociological research methods to carry out a specific research project